tahoe-lafs/tahoe-lafs/docs/specifications/dirnodes.rst

 of generating two random primes).

-When a backup program is run for the first time, it needs to copy a large amount of data from a pre-existing filesystem into reliable storage.
+When a backup program is run for the first time, it needs to copy a large amount of data from a pre-existing local filesystem into reliable storage.
 This means that a large and complex directory structure needs to be duplicated in the dirnode layer.
 With the one-object-per-dirnode approach described here, this requires as many operations as there are edges in the imported filesystem graph.

 Another approach would be to aggregate multiple directories into a single storage object.
 This object would contain a serialized graph rather than a